fg817sw751478/fake-ai-discord/README.md

 pip install -r requirements.txt
 ```

-Next, you will need to rename the `.exampleenv` to `.env`.
+Next, you will need to rename the `default.exampleenv` to `.env`.
 Open the `.env` file in notepad or whatever code editor you use, and copy paste your bot token into the `.env` file.

 A provided example would be:
 ```